 Fuel and rest stops:

-Common places Atlanta travelers stop include:- Columbus, GA region (if taking alternate routes)
+Common places Atlanta travelers stop include:

 Weather considerations: